 5) Forget The Grand Plan, and Stop the Negative Cash Flow

-Once you fix your ignorance, you can proceed to fix your loses.
+Once you fix your ignorance, you can proceed to fix your losses.
 Those managers who are aware of their costs and still losing money are usually under one of the many common illusions in business.
 These are illusions like, “We’re shooting to acquire this one massive contract, and once it comes in things will get better.”
 Another is, “We’re just holding together until our game-changer product comes out later this year/next year/in five years.”
 I’m cribbing heavily from Sutton here.